atomist-attic/rug-koans-editors/README.md

 ## Usage

-First run the [Rug Koans Project generator](https://github.com/atomist-rugs/rug-koans-project) and that will then lead you on the journey of executing these editors against your project as you explore the features of Rug.
+Typically you would first run the [Rug Koans Project generator](https://github.com/atomist-rugs/rug-koans-project) and that will then lead you on the journey of executing these editors against your project as you explore the features of Rug.

 ## Rugs